-Hi!
 I’m a medical doctor in South Africa, currently doing my Community Service year at a children’s hospital in Cape Town.
-Born and bred in the Eastern Cape, South Africa, from whence the affinity for bare feet and the simple life.
+Born and bred in the Eastern Cape, South Africa.

 This blog started as a means to debrief myself during med school, and to approach my studies from a different perspective.
-I find that vignettes of humanity help me to retain knowledge.
-The hope is also that the stories here my be useful to other medical students.
+I found that vignettes of humanity helped me to retain knowledge.

 I’ve never quite managed to make this a “niche blog”.
 As much as I meant to write about medicine, I cannot pretend that my realities are all separate.
 I am a doctor, but I am also a booknerd, a South African, a feminist, and a runner – among other things.

 I vacillate between cold cynicism and ardent passion.
 I care deeply about human rights, reproductive choice, truth, history, equality.
 But I am also often overwhelmed by a sense of hopelessness.
 (Is this too much?)